 Contact the funeral home of your choice.
 Usually, the funeral director will contact the parish office to arrange for the burial as well as sharing the necessary information with the parish.
 Notify the parish office as soon as possible to coordinate other details.

 The priest, deacon or pastoral minister presiding at the funeral liturgy or vigil will be in contact with the family to arrange a meeting to prepare the funeral service (reflecting on the life of the deceased, select readings and hymns, discuss family participation, etc.).

-During this time of loss, the community of St. Mary Parish celebrate the life of your loved one and remembers the family, relatives, and friends in our prayers.
+During this time of loss, the community of St. Mary Mother of God Parish celebrate the life of your loved one and remembers the family, relatives, and friends in our prayers.
 As we walk with you during these difficult days, may God bring peace to your grieving hearts.